 Tips for Using Size Guides and Charts on an Ecommerce Website

-The right size chart experience for your site will necessarily be configured to fit your particular product lines and customer personas.
+The right online sizing chart experience for your site will necessarily be configured to fit your particular product lines and customer personas.
 There’s no such thing as a one-size-fits-all solution.

 Here’s our list of general tactical considerations.
 Tweak them to suit your own business, but pay attention to the fundamentals they address.